 Engineering Change Management (ECM) is a strategy used by manufacturers to help ensure that inventory and production tracking remain accurate throughout the lifecycle of a product’s bill of materials and production processes.
 The strategy involves all stakeholders in the project understanding, managing, and controlling changes from initial concept through post-launch reviews.
 The goal is to anticipate, analyze, and respond to any changes that could potentially impact the company’s success.
-Today, this process is predominantly handled through a software system like Aligni.
+Today, the ECM process is predominantly handled through a software system like Aligni.

 Focusing on the process